joelhawksley/identity/_posts/2026-01-30-automatic-dog-bowl-refill-reminder.md

 ![Leak sensor installed above dog bowl](/img/posts/2026-01-30-automatic-dog-bowl-refill-reminder/sensor-above-bowl.jpg)

 After about four months, the battery has depleted by about 25%.
 Not bad!
+But most importantly, our dog doesn't have to wait long for me to fill his bowl any more.